Setting your access agreement strategy

 - Monitor and evaluate your plans and use this information in the assessment of your performance when writing your next access agreement.

 When assessing an agreement, we focus on the outcomes of your access agreement activity, and whether you have set out convincing plans that will enable you to meet the targets and milestones you have set.
-So, rather than simply telling us about your financial inputs, or the number and scale of your programmes, we want to see evidence of how your access work is improving access – both at your institution and to the higher education sector as a whole (because there is a collective benefit in widening participation across the sector, and all types of institution, including higher tariff universities, benefit from broader widening participation work).
+So, rather than simply telling us about your financial inputs, or the number and scale of your programmes, we want to see evidence of how your access agreement work is improving fair access – both at your institution and to the higher education sector as a whole.
+There is a collective benefit in widening participation across the sector, and all types of institution, including higher tariff universities, benefit from broader widening participation work).

 At the end of each academic year for which you have an access agreement we will ask you to report on the progress you have made against your targets, including an explanatory commentary, in our annual monitoring process.

 You should base your decisions on access agreement expenditure on appropriate levels of evaluation of your access activities and other institutions’ evidence of what works best.
-This will enable you to spend smartly, not necessarily more, and prioritise activities that will have the greatest impact on the areas where you most require improvement.
+This will enable you to spend smartly and prioritise activities that will have the greatest impact on the areas where you most require improvement.

 This applies both to: